-- Quick actions including Kill Process, Online Scan, View Properties are inegrated in the right-click menu.
+- Quick actions including Kill Process, Online Scan, View Properties are integrated into the right-click menu.

-- Online Scan available for all the process to find more information about it immediately.
+- Online Scan is available for all the processes to find more information about it immediately.

 - Port Finder allows you to search for any process using it.

-- Export in HGTML and XML is available
+- Export in HTML and XML is available

 CurrPorts is a decent replacement for TCPView.
 It shows users the applications that are using its bandwidth in real-time view.
 Any new endpoint that is established gets in green for a few moments.

 CurrPorts offers you the option to select and delete together with the unwanted endpoints that appear on the screen.
-You just need to select multiple programs by pressing the Ctrl key and the next step is to press the red cross icon on the Top-Left
+You need to choose multiple programs by pressing the Ctrl key, and the next step is to encourage the red cross icon on the Top-Left

-if you do not want to install a third-party software, then you can use the Task Manager (Ctrl+Shift+Esc).
+if you do not want to install third-party software, you can use the Task Manager (Ctrl+Shift+Esc).
 Windows offers it as an in-built software that can reveal the internet usage for each app.

 Open Task Manager, and in the Process list, look at the Network column.
 Sort it by descending to ascending order to reveal which process is consuming more bandwidth.